 We aim to give your users the best client side performance.

 The time it takes to render a page is very important as users will lose patience and abandon pages if they take too long to load.
 Search engines, such as Google, have recognised this and now use the page speed as an indicator or quality of the site in their ranking algorithms.
 It is therefore important to optimize a site for Page Speed.
-There is therefore a big incentive to make sure that ages load as quickly as possible.
+There is therefore a big incentive to make sure that pages load as quickly as possible.

 Convivial is focussed on good page speed

 Convivial takes a number of steps to ensure that your pages load as fast as possible.
 We do this be using features built into Drupal and the server platforms the sites are hosted on.

 - Optimised performance at the application level